Note: This restaurant is already closed.

 I was supposed to try the Latin beverages, Guarapo and Brasacolda, but both were not available during our visit.

-I was surprised on how affordable yet filling the dishes Brasas has to offer.
-The aroma from the spices will definitely waken your senses, and the taste of the dishes were just extraordinary.
-I can't wait to give Brasas another visit, and I'll be sharing it again with you soon. :)
+I was surprised at how affordable yet filling the dishes Brasas has to offer.
+The aroma from the spices will definitely awaken your senses, and the taste of the dishes was just extraordinary.
+I can't wait to give Brasas another visit, and I'll be sharing it again with you soon.

 Brasas: Latin American Street Food